atuline/FastLED-Demos/README.md

 I have also included a few sound reactive sequences, most notably fht_log, which uses the Sparkfun MEMS microphone and the FHT (Fast Hartley Transform) library to respond to sound in the frequency domain.
 Very cool.

+##My LED Philosophy

+I remember back in high school physics (in 1969) when my grade 9 physics teacher talked about wave particle duality where light can be thought of as either a wave or a series of particles.
+When I first started programming addressable LED's, I made sure that each LED was lit to a specific value and at a specific location just like the particles I had learned about in grade 9.
+This was quite tedious and I have since come to think of and to program a strand of LED's as not only a wave, but one that's been abstracted by colour palettes.
+The advantage is that we can come up with some simple and cool mathematical sequences, however we don't necessarily know what each LED will contain.

+##Files

 **aatemplate.ino** - A standard display template which can be re-used.